Can I connect a gas cooker myself?

 There are a number of regulations that need to be met when it comes to bayonet fittings and gas cookers.
 These are in place to keep you, your family and your home safe.

-Never forget how hazardous it is working with gas, so don’t be tempted to try and resolve any issues yourself as it is dangerous and illegal.
+Never forget how hazardous it is working with gas, so don’t be tempted to try and resolve any issues yourself as it is dangerous.

 For more information about gas cooker regulations and how these affect you, please visit the official government page.